Milk Linked to Parkinson’s Disease?

-When it comes to drinking milk and how it’ll affect you, this study doesn’t indicate with finality drinking milk will cause Parkinson’s.
+When it comes to drinking milk and how it’ll affect you, this study doesn’t indicate with finality drinking milk will cause poor nerve health.

 However, there is an adequate amount of research showing Parkinson’s severity is often determined by inflammation in the brain; and, since milk is known to cause inflammation, I’m not going to say we should rule the possibility out, either.